nghiant3223/nghiant3223.github.io/_drafts/2025-06-03-memory_allocation_in_go.md

 The below code snippet and figure illustrate a scenario where the `ingest` function process data from a file line by line, where stack frame of `read` scatters across two stacks.
 If the stack pointer reach some limit (the so-called [*stack guard*](#stack-guard), which will be discussed later), calls to `read` or `process` may trigger a stack split.
-Note that goroutine stacks are not contiguous in this approach.
+Please note that goroutine stack may not consist of contiguous memory regions in this approach.

 ```go
 func ingest(path string) {